The Path to Low Carbon Concrete; Tracking the Proposals

 The bill AB 2446 passed in 2022 and requires the Air Resources Board to develop ways to measure and reduce the carbon emissions in building materials by 40% by 2035.
 This would apply to residential, commercial, and public buildings over 10,000 sq. ft, or residential developments with more than 5 homes.
 It would presumably include concrete.

 It requires a general framework to be developed by 2025, data collected on building materials emissions in 2026, and carbon thresholds established as early as 2027.
 It would require a 20% carbon reduction in materials by 2030, and a 40% reduction by 2035.
 Work has not actually started on this yet, and the dates may get pushed back.

 CALGreen Building Code

 Several local jurisdictions in California have taken the initiative to create their own standards for low carbon concrete in their building codes.
-Marin County was the first to do this, creating Low-Carbon Concrete requirements.
-They set a target of 313 kg CO2e/m3 for 4,000 PSI concrete to be low carbon.
-Other cities are also looking to follow the Marin model.
+Marin County was the first to create Low-Carbon Concrete requirements.
+They set a target of 313 kg CO2e/m3 for 4,000 PSI concrete.
+Other cities also looking at similar proposals.

-So, while not exhaustive, those are many of the proposals and reference points at this time.
+So, while not exhaustive, those are many of the proposals or standards.
 Below is a table to summarize.
 The different agencies' websites should be consulted for the full standard across the range of concrete strengths and types: